maseh87/maseh87.github.io/_posts/2014-07-31-data-binding.md

 </html>
 {% endraw %}{% endhighlight %}

-The example that is in the double curly brackets represents the example property that is attached to the $scope object.
+The keyword example that is in the double curly brackets represents the example property that is attached to the $scope object.
 Now when we view the template on the browser you will see HEY! on your page.
 There are a ton of things that you can do with the $scope object and what can be bound to your template.
 Angular makes binding extremely easy and it is very efficient when creating your Angular applications.